Citizen engagement is always a top priority

 Genuine innovation or repackaging?

 Mohit is keen to know, is this just old technology in new packaging or is there legitimate value-add?
-If yes, what do organisations gain from Graph Database Technology?
+If yes, what do organisations gain from a Graph Data Platform?

 Nik Vora is quick to clarify that the tool is important because it has the capability to extract the inherent value in the data itself.
 Data needs to be seen as a network and not merely discrete data points – and the best way to visualise these relationships is in graphs.

-Graph database technology considers the relationship between data to be just as significant as the data itself.
+A Graph Data Platform considers the relationship between data to be just as significant as the data itself.
 The purpose of the technology is to store information without restricting it to a pre-defined model.
 The data is maintained in the same way that is initially collected, with each unique item connected to or related to others.
-In a native graph database, accessing nodes and relationships is a speedy, constant operation that allows one company to traverse millions of connections per second per core.
+In a native Graph Data Platform, accessing nodes and relationships is a speedy, constant operation that allows one company to traverse millions of connections per second per core.

 Companies, agencies and any organisation in the ecosystem, according to Nik, are looking to exploit gain from data.
 Over the last 24 months, there has been a massive acceleration of digitisation – of supply chains, processes, services and transactions.
 This has pushed more information online and allows more data to be captured.
 In turn, businesses rely increasingly on data, leading to more optimisations, depending on how much value an organisation can create from data.